crossterm-rs/crossterm/README.md

 I still have some things in mind to implement.

 - Handling mouse events
     I want to be able to do something based on the clicks the user has done with its mouse.
 - Handling key events
     I want to be able to read key combination inputs.
-- reading from the console.

-    I want to be able to read the input of the console.
-- Error handling

-    Currently, I am not doing that much with returned errors.
-This is bad since I suspect that everything is working.
-I want to manage this better.
-When you build this crate you will see the warnings about not used return values.
-This is what needs to be improved.
 - Tests
     Also, I want to have tests for this crate, and yes maybe a little late :).
 But I find it difficult to test some functionalities because how would you ever test if the screen is indeed int alternate, raw modes or how would you ever test if the terminal cursor is moved certainly.

 ## Contributing

-If you would like to contribute to Crossterm, than please design the code as it is now.
-For example, a module like cursor has the following file structure:
-- mod.rs

-  This file contains some trait, in this case, `ITerminalCursor`, for other modules to implement.
-So that it can work at a specific platform.

-- cursor.rs

-  The end user will call this module to access the cursor functionalities.
-This module will decide which implementation to use based on the current platform.
-- winapi_cursor

-  This is the cursor trait (located in mod.rs) implementation with WinApi.
-- ansi_cursor

-  This is the cursor trait (located in mod.rs) implementation with ANSI escape codes.

-The above structure is the same for the terminal, color, manager modules.

-Why I have chosen for this design:
-- Because you can easily extend to multiple platforms by implementing the trait int the mod.rs.
-- You keep the functionalities for different platforms separated in different files.
-- Also, you have one API the user can call like in the `cursor.rs` above.
-This file should be avoided to change that much.
-All the other code could change a lot because it has no impact on the user side.

 I highly appreciate it when you are contributing to this crate.
 Also Since my native language is not English my grammar and sentence order will not be perfect.
 So improving this by correcting these mistakes will help both me and the reader of the docs.

+Check [Contributing](link) for more info about branches and code architecture.

 ## Authors